Sunstar (racehorse): 1911: three-year-old season

 In the winter and early spring of 1911, Sunstar began to make rapid progress and Morton decided to test the colt in a private trial race at Wantage.
-On the morning of Good Friday, 14 April, Sunstar was pitted against two good older horses The Story and Spanish Prince and won impressively.
+On the morning of Good Friday, 14 April, Sunstar was pitted against two good older horses, The Story and Spanish Prince, and won impressively.
 The form of the trial looked even better when both of the beaten horses won important handicap races in the subsequent weeks.
 News of the supposedly private trial soon became public, and when Sunstar appeared at Newmarket for the 2000 Guineas twelve days later, he started the 5/1 second favourite in a field of fourteen runners.
-Ridden by the French jockey George Stern, he won by two lengths from, Lord Derby's colt Stedfast in a race record time of 1:37.6.
+Ridden by the French jockey Georges Stern, he won by two lengths from Lord Derby's colt Stedfast in a race record time of 1:37.6.
 Two weeks after his win in the Guineas, Sunstar was moved up to ten furlongs to run in the Newmarket Stakes, despite the concerns of his trainer, who felt that the unusually hard ground presented a risk of injury to the colt's legs.
 He won the race from Beaurepaire and Persephone, showing that despite his pedigree, he had the stamina for middle distances and confirming his position as favourite for the Derby.

 Nine days before the Derby Sunstar pulled up lame in his right foreleg after a training gallop.
 He had sustained an injury to the suspensory ligaments or the "back tendons" so painful that he was unable to put any weight on the injured leg, making his participation at Epsom extremely doubtful.
 Morton worked on the injury for the next week, with one treatment involving wrapping the affected leg in cabbage leaves.
 He was able to deal with the superficial lameness, but informed Joel that the underlying condition remained and that although Sunstar would be able to run in the Derby, any further aggravation of the injury would almost certainly end the horses career.
 Joel took the decision to run Sunstar, whatever the long-term consequences.
 In the build-up to the race there were rumours that Sunstar was the target of a plot to prevent his running, orchestrated either by Joel's personal enemies or by unscrupulous bookmakers who stood to lose heavily if the colt were successful.
 Joel responded by ensuring the Wantage stables were subject to strict security measures.
 It was later alleged that the source of the rumours was Joel himself, and that the whole affair was either a poorly judged practical joke or an attempt to obtain better odds.